JoshuaMalherbe/JoshuaMalherbe/README.md

 ## What am I working on...
 I have many many personal projects that are all at various stages of uncompletion like
 - my chess engine written in rust with a front end interface using Rust Bevy
+- Double pendulum sim in rust with Bevy as well
 - my ray tracing in one weekend project (one month and counting!) in Rust also
 - various university assignments
 - A robot for climbing